Karachi mall inferno came after ignored warnings, delayed response

 Separately, documents describing inspections by Karachi’s Urban Search and Rescue teams in late 2023 and early 2024 that were reviewed by Reuters also showed Gul Plaza was among several markets and commercial buildings flagged for deficiencies in one or more fire safety categories.

-"Young boys were crying.
-People were panicking," Imran said, when they were confronted by locked exits.
+“Young boys were crying.
+People were panicking,” Mr Imran said, when they were confronted by locked exits.

 Others smashed doors and locks as they moved through the darkness, holding hands and forming human chains to avoid getting lost.